 To get a better understanding of the pathology of a clubfoot and its treatment, an overview of the relevant anatomy is given in Chapter 1 and the most relevant treatments are discussed in Chapter 2.
 The needs and wishes of the parents are determined with a survey which is described in Chapter 4.
 In this chapter the outcomes of an interview held among physicians to analyse their wishes and needs can also be found.
 The main problems, needs and wishes are transformed into a list of requirements in Chapter 5.
 With use of all the previous gathered information some concepts are made which can be found in Chapter 6.
-This chapter also shows the concept choice which is made with use of the earlier drafted list of requirements and the feedback of the parents.
-In Chapter 7 the chosen concept is detailed and translated into a functional prototype.
-The whole process is discussed in Chapter 8 after which some recommendations are made.
+The whole process is discussed in Chapter 7 after which some recommendations are made.